[UPDATED 27 June 2019]

 Anyone who has travelled to Bangkok would agree that Chatuchak Weekend Market is a fantastic representation of a street market fiasco.

-Crowned as Thailand’s largest, it boasts a labyrinth of 8,000 booths complete with floor-to-ceiling display of daytime and evening dresses, homegrown clothing labels, knock-off handbags and quirky ceramics – just to name a few.
+Crowned as Thailand’s largest, it boasts a labyrinth of 8,000 booths complete with a floor-to-ceiling display of daytime and evening dresses, homegrown clothing labels, knock-off handbags and quirky ceramics – just to name a few.

 Credit: @msdinka_ on Instagram